vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 ### Behavioral Traits

 <b>Tech Usage:</b> Uses a laptop for work and study.
-Uses a cellphone for for social media and messaging.<br>
+Uses a cellphone for social media and messaging.<br>
 <b>Language Skills:</b> Basic to intermediate proficiency in English, looking to improve grammar, expand vocabulary and improve fluency<br>
 <b>Challenges:</b> Finds it difficult to practice conversational English in a supportive environment, has limited opportunities to interact with native English speakers<br>
 <b>Motivation:</b> Believes improving their English will improve their lives<br>